ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Results

 \subsubsection{NGC~4321}

-NGC~4321 is a barred spiral galaxy (SABbc).
+NGC~4321 is a barred spiral galaxy (SABbc) in the Virgo cluster.
 The 2.5$\arcsec$ resolution corresponds to 173 pc.
 From Figure \ref{fig:co10co21_set2}, the molecular gas distribution shows a bright center and two spiral arms in both CO transitions.
 The spiral arms extend beyond the CO coverage (e.g., Figure \ref{fig:spitzer}).

 We note that for NGC~4321, the sensitivity in the CO(2-1) data between the northern and southern parts of the galaxy differs by about a factor of two (Figure \ref{fig:senrm}).
 However, the analysis of the center, bar, and bar ends are all in the southern part where the sensitivity is better.
 Thus, we discuss the structural variations of $R_{21}$ in this galaxy as we do in the other galaxies.